Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 Trump impact

-At recent Republican forums candidates pointed to election night last November as cause for renewed optimism and a reason for running.
-Democrats, too, spoke of how the election of Trump was a pivotal event for them.
+At recent Republican forums candidates pointed to the November election night as cause for renewed optimism and a reason for running.
+Democrats, too, spoke of how the election of Trump has been a pivotal event for them.
 They weren’t talking optimism.

 “I wept,” said Frank, a 26-year-old Army veteran from Rock Hill.
 “I was heartbroken.
 I didn’t see this coming.
 None of us did.”